There are literally too many awesome things to do in Bocas del Toro to list. But we tried anyway.

 Get Involved in Sea Turtle Conservation in Bocas del Toro

-Visit the Sea Turtle Nesting Booth located on the northwest corner of the park in Bocas Town to sign up for a tour of the Bluff Beach Municipal Reserve.
+Visit the Sea Turtle Nesting Booth located on Second Street in Parque Simón Bolívar under the “Ministerio de Trabajo” to sign up for a tour of the Bluff Beach Municipal Reserve.
 See approximately 250 leatherback turtle nests, 100 hawksbill nests and 1-5 green turtle nests.

 The guided tours are given at night and start at Playa Bluff Beach at 9:00 pm and end around 11:00 pm and are only $15.00.
 Transportation to Playa Bluff is not included.